Johnnycyan/Plex-Now-Playing/README.md

 You also need the URL of your Plex Server and the name of your Plex Client.

-## Plans
+## UI for Plex-Now-Playing
-- Create a Node.js frontend UI for use in OBS.
+I created a simple UI for Plex-Now-Playing.
+[Available here](https://github.com/Johnnycyan/Plex-Now-Playing-UI)

 ## Installing Plex-Now-Playing